 - The main walk’s onward route is straight on.
 In 40 metres you pass post 16 to emerge from a wooded area after 40 metres, to continue on a wide grassy way uphill, your direction 220°.

 - In 220 metres it is steeply up steps again.
 In 35 metres you pass post 14 (Hastings 2 miles).
 100 metres beyond the top of the steps, you come to post 12 (Hastings 1¾ miles) where you keep left.

 - In 500 metres ignore a fork by post 8 up to the right to keep on along the car wide grass path (with a fence on its right hand side), your direction 240°.

-- Officially, Ecclesbourne Glen has been closed since 2015 following land slips at its upper end.
-As of May 2017, the path up the glen remains closed , per signs at the lower end, and a barrier and signs at the top, and it is likely the path will officially remain closed until summer 2018 - and maybe beyond.
-However, some walkers - at their own risk - continue to use the path which, towards the top, is very uneven (but passable) where the land has slipped.
-Whilst this might be safe in dry weather the path should NOT be attempted in the wet and those ignoring the closure notices should be AWARE the land could slip again at any time.
-ADVICE Do not ignore closure notices but instead take the path to Upper Ecclesbourne Glen and rejoin the route on the grassy clifftop above Hastings.
+- Landslip.
+Officially, Ecclesbourne Glen has been closed since 2015 following land slips at its upper end.
+As of Nov'19, the path up the glen remains closed , per signs at the lower end, and a barrier and signs at the top.
+However, many walkers - at their own risk - continue to use the path which, towards the top, is very uneven (but passable) where the land has slipped.
+Whilst this might be safe in dry weather the path should NOT be attempted during or after prolonged wet weather.
+Those ignoring the closure notices should be AWARE the land could slip again at any time.
+The official advice is to follow the detour via Upper Ecclesbourne Glen and rejoin the route on the grassy clifftop above Hastings.